 \textbf{Adversary knowledge.} For now, we assume the adversary has \emph{white-box} access to $M_\phi$: specifically, that they can compute gradients through $M_\phi(\vv{x}, \tc{ctx})$ with respect to $\vv{x}$.
 We explore the black-box setting in Section \ref{sec:model-transfer}.

 \textbf{Adversary capabilities.} We do not place strict assumptions on the adversary's capabilities.
-While this exposition focuses on unconstrained attacks (i.e.~the adversary can provide any $\vv{x} : \tc{Image}$ as input), we explore the construction of image hijacks under $\ell_\infty$-norm and patch constraints in Section~\ref{sec:case_study}.
+While this exposition focuses on unconstrained attacks (i.e.~the adversary can input any $\vv{x} : \tc{Image}$), we explore the construction of image hijacks under $\ell_\infty$-norm and patch constraints in Section~\ref{sec:case_study}.

-\textbf{Adversary goals.} We define the \vocab{target behaviours} we want our VLM to match as functions mapping input contexts to target sequences of per-token logits.
+\textbf{Adversary goals.} We define the \vocab{target behaviours} that we want our VLM to match as functions mapping input contexts to target sequences of per-token logits.
 Given such a behaviour $B : C \to \tc{Logits}$, the adversary's goal is to craft an image $\hat{\vv{x}}$ that forces the VLM to \emph{match} behaviour $B$ over some set of possible input contexts $C$ -- i.e.~to satisfy $M_\phi(\hat{\vv{x}}, \tc{ctx}) \approx B(\tc{ctx})$ for all contexts $\tc{ctx}\in C$.